uros76/Controllino-with-Homeassistant/cloning.md

 rPi serial # lookup:
 `cat /proc/cpuinfo | grep Serial | cut -d ' ' -f 2`

+- Optional step to test connectivity.
+In terminal window run this command `ping www.google.com`.
+You should not see errors

 Regardless of option you choose, send the obtained data to me including your hotspot helium name.
 Once I have the data I will creat the custom image for you.

 --------------------------------------------
 --------------------------------------------
 Part 2 (burning the custom image to your SD card, this is done after you recieve your image from me):
+Before proceding with image loading make sure you test the rPi if it boots up from Raspbian OS and if network works.

 - On Windows pc, download image to your harddrive.
 Make a new folder on C: drive and store the image there for easy access

 - Boot your pc with live linux loaded on USB stick.
 I prefer to do it direct from linux since it has native ext4 partition support.
 There are windows image writing software out there, I just don't use it.